Samul1/samul1/README.md

 - :school: I'm a student in University of Applied Sciences.
-- 🌱 I’m currently learning Fullstack.
+- 🌱 I’m currently learning Game development.
 - 👀 I’m interested in game-, software development and IoT.
-- 💻 I'm working on my 2D game engine.
+- 💻 I'm working on game and other software demos.
 - 🎮 Checkout some of my webgames: [Caffeine Web Games](https://samul1.github.io/CaffeineWebGames/)

 <!--